limitLiu/libopenssl/README.md

 # libopenssl
-A Pod Wrapper for openssl on macOS.
+A Pod Wrapper of openssl for macOS.